griffifam/markdown-cv/index.md

 - Licensed Massage Therapist
 - High Energy Massage Therapy with a range of knowledge on Massage Therapy.
 Able to relate well to staff and clients, alike.
+- Excels at client-relations and a variety of massage techniques.

 `2014 - 2018`